Anurag28K/CodeTech-IT-Solutions/README.md

 The machine learning modeling section includes implementing and evaluating various regression models to predict movie ratings:

-Linear Regression Model: Training and evaluating a linear regression model.
+1.Linear Regression Model: Training and evaluating a linear regression model.

-K-Nearest Neighbors (KNN) Regression Model: Tuning the number of neighbors parameter and evaluating the KNN regression model.
+2.K-Nearest Neighbors (KNN) Regression Model: Tuning the number of neighbors parameter and evaluating the KNN regression model.

-Random Forest Regression: Implementing and evaluating a random forest regression model.
+3.Random Forest Regression: Implementing and evaluating a random forest regression model.

-Gradient Boosting Regression: Implementing and evaluating a gradient boosting regression model.
+4.Gradient Boosting Regression: Implementing and evaluating a gradient boosting regression model.